 The essentials are in Spirit.
 We divide in the flesh.
 We just keep these things in mind.

 All of us are needed in fellowship.
 Our local bodies are ill-equipped if we remove ourselves from fellowship, or even kick someone out.
-Each of us are essential.
+Each of us is essential.

 What gifts we each possess are for the equipping of the saints.
 Often these giftings are used for self-edification and aggrandizement.
 They are given to us for others, to equip them.
 It’s the work of Jesus to which we are called.
 I can assure you that you know someone who has attached one or more of these titles to the beginning of their name.
 That doesn’t edify others in the least.